 THE ESSENCE OF CHILDHOOD

 Tomorrow, they will wake up in the care of a complete stranger.
 They may have never ridden a bicycle or sat down for a family meal.
 If they’re of school age, they’re most likely behind in their development and behind in their development and grade level.
 The Arizona Friends of Foster Children Foundation gives children in foster care back their childhood.
 We help promote their self-esteem and enrich their lives by funding activities and other needs that give them quality experiences as they live through very difficult circumstances.
-Since 1984, we have awarded more than $8 million to more than 37,800 children in foster care in Arizona.
+Since 1984, we’ve made 50,589 awards totaling nearly $10.6 million to children in foster care in Arizona.
 Because we receive no state or government funding, we rely solely on the generosity of our supporters and donors.
 Become a Foster Friend either by donating or becoming a volunteer.